chungyin383/momentum-transformer/README.md

 ### Plot activation functions
 This script is for visualizing the difference between activation functions.
 1. Execute the code with `python -m examples.plot_activation_functions`.
 A graph will be displayed.

+## Experiment Results
+The results and models of each trial of each experiment in our report has been uploaded under the folder `results`.